crispab/codekvast/product/warehouse/README.md

 The frontend can be developed with a running backend (gradle bootRun) and with a webpack-dev-server for the frontend stuff.

-Start the frontend development environment with `gradle npmStart`
+Start the frontend development environment with `gradle frontendStart`

 This will start Webpack watch mode, and then launches a webpack-dev-server accessible at [http://localhost:3000](http://localhost:3000) (the webapp).